 Data flows through the various stages of the DAQ system under the control of a four level trigger system (Figure 2).
-Level 0 is a high p_T trigger operating at the bunch crossing frequency of 40 MHz, and is designed to achieve a total suppression factor of ~40.
-It has a fixed latency of 4 μs and is distributed to the front-end pipelines in a time-synchronised manner.
-Level 1 uses the VELO to select events containing one or more secondary vertices.
-It operates at the Level 0 accept rate, nominally 1 MHz, and has a suppression factor of 25.
-The Level 1 trigger is also distributed to the front-end electronics.
-The transfer of data from the front-end electronics to the DAQ system is initiated by a positive Level 1 decision, which runs at 40 kHz.
+Level-0 is a high p_T trigger operating at the bunch crossing frequency of 40 MHz, and is designed to achieve a total suppression factor of $\sim 15^1$.
+It has a fixed latency of 4 μ s and is distributed to the front-end pipelines in a time-synchronised manner.
+Level-1 uses the VELO to select events containing one or more secondary vertices.
+It operates at the Level-0 accept rate, nominally 1 MHz, and has a suppression factor of 25.
+The Level-1 trigger is also distributed to the front-end electronics.
+The transfer of data from the front-end electronics to the DAQ system is initiated by a positive Level-1 decision, which runs at 40 kHz.
 The average event length of these zero-suppressed data is 100 kB and thus the task of the DAQ is to assemble complete events at a total rate of 4 GB/s.
-The high level triggers (Level 2 and Level 3) comprise sophisticated software algorithms working on complete events.
+The high level triggers comprise sophisticated software algorithms working on complete events.
 They implement a number of selection criteria that are successively applied reducing the overall rate of accepted events to a nominal 200 Hz.
-These events are reconstructed promptly online and the output of the reconstruction, Event Summary Data (ESD), is written to permanent storage together with the data collected from the detectors (RAW).
+For these events the reconstruction, which has to a large extent already been performed in the course of the triggering process, is finished and the output, Event Summary Data (ESD), is written to permanent storage together with the data collected from the detectors (RAW).
+The LHCb Trigger and the offline computing system will be described in detail in the Trigger and Computing TDRs.

-Page 2 1 Introduction
+Page 2 Chapter 1 Introduction